tonym128/tonym128.github.io/_posts/2018-03-29-is-raytracing-the-future-of-rendering-or-the-next-big-fad.markdown

 ![DXR Raytracing on and off](/images/2019/08/directx-raytracing-demo-2.gif)

-Though the Siren demo didn't specifically mention DXR, it's also showing how the state of the art is moving forwards in so many other areas right now.
+Though the Siren demo didn't specifically mention DXR, its also showing how the state of the art is moving forwards in so many other areas right now.

 We are going to be spoilt for ways to be amazed in the near future.